screeny05/harvest-bitbar/README.md

 Show the share of time between different clients.

 #### Usage
-Create a file like harvest-client-share.15m.sh
+Create a file like harvest-client-share.15m.sh in the plugin-folder of bitbar/xbar

 ```bash
 #!/bin/bash